Dr. Halo: Features

 In addition to extending support to then-new peripherals and devices such as graphics cards, printers, and pointing devices, Dr. Halo II introduced a "virtual page" function which allowed users to take ASCII-encoded text files and import them into Dr. Halo, with options to lay out the text and set the text's type.
 Dr. Halo II also added undoing, graphics scaling, and a "smart eraser" tool that allows users to selectively replace a certain color used in a drawing.
 Alongside Dr. Halo II, Media Cybernetics developed the Dr. Halo Desktop Publishing Editor, or Dr. Halo DPE.
 The company touted Dr. Halo DPE as a desktop publishing package.
 In reality, it, like Dr. Halo II, was a raster editor that shared the former's ability to import text files while holding more sophisticated editing tools, as observed by InfoWorld, and making use of extended memory.

 Dr. Halo III added the ability to correct for differences in the aspect ratio between the screen and the printer as well as improved dither algorithms.
-This release of Dr. Halo also added more features to the palette editor.
-Dr. Halo IV spread the program over six modules: the graphics editor itself, a file viewer, a presentation program, a terminate-and-stay-resident screenshot utility, a font editor and an image file conversion utility.
+This release of Dr. Halo also added more features to the palette editor, and further included Multiboard Grab, a terminate-and-stay-resident screenshot utility.
+Dr. Halo IV spread the program over six modules: the graphics editor itself, a file viewer, the presentation program, the screenshot utility, a font editor and the image file conversion utility.
 Media Cybernetics sold the lattermost as the Halo Desktop Imager; it could convert graphics files created from scanner imaging software and other raster editors of the day into common file formats such as TIFF, GIF, Windows BMP and Dr. Halo's own HALO CUT format.
 They also introduced the Halo Image File Format Library—a software library enabling applications to read and write bitmap files in file formats such as the aforementioned—and Halo FX, a rebranded version of Media Cybernetics' Publisher's Partner, a true desktop publishing program.